keystonejs/keystone/examples/document-field/README.md

-## Feature Example - document field
+## Feature Example - virtual field

-This project implements a basic **Blog**, with `Posts` and `Authors`.
+This project demonstrates how to add a document field to a Keystone list with a component block and render it in a Next.js frontend.

-You can use it as a starting place for learning how to use Keystone.
+It builds on the [Blog](../blog) starter project.

 ## Instructions